Aftermath of the George Floyd protests in Minneapolis–Saint Paul: COVID-19 pandemic

 Civic unrest after Floyd's murder came in the middle of the global COVID-19 pandemic caused by the spread of the SARS-CoV-2 respiratory infection.
 People wearing protective masks became a common sight at protests, but social distancing proved difficult in large crowds.
 Many protesters had to weigh the risk of being infected with the virus against the desire to call for police accountability and structural change in Minneapolis.
 Health officials in Minnesota warned that mass protests could exacerbate the spread of the virus in Minnesota and trigger a surge in the outbreak that has a disproportionate impact on minority communities.

-In early June 2020, the Minnesota Department of Health stood up free testing clinics with the help of community organizations and encouraged people who participated in protests to get tested.
+In early June 2020, the Minnesota Department of Health established free testing clinics with the help of community organizations and encouraged people who participated in protests to get tested.
 By June 18, 2020, of the 3,200 people tested at four popup sites in the metropolitan region, 1.8 percent tested positive for SARS-CoV-2, while testing by private health care provider HealthPartners had a 0.99 percent positive rate among the 8,500 people it tested who said they attended a mass gathering.
 A state health department official who reviewed the data said that protest events were not a major source of SARS-CoV-2 transmission.

 Pharmacies and the Illicit drug market

 At least 20 pharmacies in the metropolitan region were plundered or burned to the ground in late May 2020.
 Attacks on pharmacies affected both chain pharmacies, such as those owned by Cub, CVS, and Walgreens, and the independent pharmacies, such as Seward's and Banadir's in Minneapolis and Lloyd's in Saint Paul.
-During several nights of heavy looting, some pharmacies in Minneapolis and Saint Paul contacted the federal Drug Enforcement Administration (DEA) to request the agency hold their stock of controlled drugs to keep them safe, but the agency refused saying it not have authority to store drugs.
+During several nights of heavy looting, some pharmacies in Minneapolis and Saint Paul contacted the federal Drug Enforcement Administration (DEA) to request the agency hold their stock of controlled drugs to keep them safe, but the agency refused, saying it did not have the authority to store drugs.

 The DEA later estimated that one million doses of pills and syrups, with a street value of $15 million, were either stolen or destroyed.
 A DEA agent concluded that a dangerous amount of narcotics had flooded the streets of the Twin Cities after the unrest.
 Officials speculated during the riots that drug cartels were among those seeking to exploit the chaotic events.
 The FBI, however, later said much of the looting was opportunistic.

 The historic Lloyd's Pharmacy building on Snelling Avenue in Saint Paul, which had its origin in 1918 as Florian's, was looted over five hours and burned to the ground on May 29, 2020.
 A reconstructed Lloyd's pharmacy building at the same site reopened in July 2021.